VJAI/http-supervisor/README.md

 ## Intro

-A simple tool that helps to audit HTTP requests and identify the requests that exceeds the set quota.
+A simple library (also available as chrome addon) that helps to audit HTTP requests and identify the requests that exceeds the set quota.
 It also helps to group, sort, search and export requests.

 The tool renders a simple UI that provides controls to capture the requests and print to console in a better readable format.
 It also provides a global object for you to work with requests from developer console.